FAR-Lab/Interactive-Lab-Hub/Lab 6/README.md

 By running the script, wou will find the two squares on the display.
 Half is showing an approximation of the output from the color sensor.
 The other half is up to the collective.
 Press the top button to share your color with the class.
 Your color is now our color, our color is now your color.
 We are one.

-(Ilan, the previous TA: I was not super careful with handling the loop so you may need to press more than once if the timing isn't quite right.
-Also, I have't load tested it so things might just immediately break when every pushes the button at once.)
+(A message from the previous TA, Ilan: I was not super careful with handling the loop so you may need to press more than once if the timing isn't quite right.
+Also, I haven't load-tested it so things might just immediately break when everyone pushes the button at once.)

 You may ask "but what if I missed class?"
 Am I not admitted into the collective enlightenment of the *OneColor*?